static-frame/static-frame/doc/source/articles/freethread.md

 The same function as used above, where even numbers are identified and then summed, is used here: `lambda s: s.loc[(s % 2) == 0].sum()`.
 While a more efficient implementation is possible using the NumPy array directly, this function better replicates common applications where many intermediate `Series` are created.

 Figure legends make clear configuration variations: when `use_threads=True`, multi-threading is used, when `use_threads=False`, multi-processing is used.
-The `max_workers` parameter is defines the maximum number of threads or processes used.
+As StaticFrame uses the `ThreadPoolExecutor` and `ProcessPoolExecutor` interfaces, the `max_workers` parameter defines the maximum number of threads or processes used.
 A `chunksize` parameter is also available but not varied in this study.

 ### Multi-threaded Function Application with Python 3.13t

 As shown below, the performance benefits of multi-threaded processing in 3.13t are consistent across all DataFrame types tested: processing time is reduced at least by half.
 The optimal number of threads (the `max_workers` parameter) is smaller for tall versus wide DataFrames, presumably because the smaller rows are processed faster and do not componsate for additional thread overhead.
-The best out-performance is almost and order-of-magnitude improvement, from 26.4 ms to 3.5 ms, with a uniform wide DataFrame.
+The best out-performance is almost an order-of-magnitude improvement, from 26.4 ms to 3.5 ms, with a uniform wide DataFrame.

 ![Multi-threaded (3.13t, 1e6, MacOS)](https://raw.githubusercontent.com/static-frame/static-frame/1083/free-thread-perf/doc/source/articles/freethread/threads-ftp-1e6-macos.png)